 Phthalic anhydride is an important organic chemical used mainly in the preparation of plasticizers for PVC.
-The first process was based on the liquid-phase oxidation of naphthalene.
-However, it was the development of the gas-phase air oxidation process of o-xylene.
-Among the various catalysts used for the oxidation of o-xylene those containing V_2O_5 supported on titania (TiO2) show the best performance [Dias (1995)].
+The first phthalic production process was based on the liquid-phase oxidation of naphthalene.
+The main process employed base on the gas-phase air oxidation process of o-xylene.
+Among the various catalysts used for the oxidation of o-xylene those containing V_2O_5 supported on titania (TiO2) show the best performance [Dias et al. 1995].

-The aromatic reactant was vapourised and mixed with air in gaseous phase.
+In the oxidation process, the aromatic reactant was vapourised and mixed with air in gaseous phase.
 The concentration of the aromatic was limited by the lower explosive limit of the gas mixture.
 The gas mixture then flowed to a reactor containing several thousands of catalyst tubes.
 The products formed, the anhydrides, were recovered by cooling the product gas stream using a condenser.

 At the condenser, it was known that the lower coolant temperature, the higher product recovery.
 In practice, the temperature at the condenser was limited by the concentration of water in the product gas stream.
 If water was allowed to condense, corrosion will occur.
 The effluent gas leaving the condenser, therefore, still contained traces of organic compounds including the hydrocarbon reactant and the anhydride product.
-The large amount phthalic anhydride have experienced irritation of the eyes, the skin, and the respiratory system.
-It can also cause lung sensitization.

-Because of these reason liminating the remaining organic compounds from the effluent gas was necessary.
+Eliminating the remaining organic compounds from the effluent gas was necessary.
 At present, the removal could be carried out by sending the effluent gas which still contained high oxygen concentration to a furnace.
 This method, however, may cause problem concerning the energy balance of the plant and NO_x forming from high temperature combustion.
-Catalytic combustion was an alternative for controlling volatile organic compounds (VOCs) emissions.
-It is a well-known technology that is being used in a variety of industrial applications.
-In this process, very high destructive efficiencies can be achieved at relatively low operating temperatures resulting in considerable environmental and economic benefits in comparison to the case of the more conventional thermal combustion.
+Catalytic combustion was an alternative for controlling volatile organic compounds (VOCs) emissions is a well-known technology that is being used in a variety of industrial applications.
 There were two catalyst families that could completely oxidize organic compounds.
 One was the Pt-based catalysts and the other one was the acidic metal oxide based catalysts.